 (a) ERCOT may assign an ERS Load to an alternate baseline formula for one of the following reasons:

-(i) ERCOT determines that the ERS Load does not have sufficient predictability for a default baseline;

-(ii) The QSE requests an alternate baseline for the ERS Load; or
+(i) ERCOT determines that the ERS Load does not have sufficient predictability for a default baseline or is a naturally dynamic load.
+This determination is based on an Alternate Baseline Test that is performed during the ERS Resource Identification process; or

-(iii) ERCOT has insufficient historical meter data available at the time of baseline evaluation to accurately model the ERS Load.
+(ii) ERCOT has insufficient historical meter data available at the time of baseline evaluation to accurately model the ERS Load.

-(b) If, following ERS procurement, ERCOT determines that sufficient historical data is available and the ERS Load has sufficient predictability for a default baseline, ERCOT with the QSE’s consent may reassign the ERS Load to a default baseline, notify the QSE of the reassignment, and calculate performance for the ERS Contract Period accordingly.
+(b) If, following ERS procurement, ERCOT determines that sufficient historical data is available and the ERS Load has sufficient predictability for a default baseline, ERCOT will reassign the ERS Load to a default baseline, notify the QSE of the reassignment, and calculate performance for the ERS Contract Period accordingly.

 (c) Under the alternate baseline formula, ERCOT shall calculate an ERS Load’s average (mean) Load (MWh) over the most recent available 12-month period, with an emphasis on the months corresponding to the upcoming ERS Standard Contract Term.
 ERCOT will validate the MW capacity offer for each ERS Load for the applicable ERS Time Period, based upon the difference between this average Load calculation (MWh) and the ERS Load’s declared maximum base Load (MWh).
 In selecting an ERS Load with an alternate baseline, ERCOT may award the lesser of the MW offer or the MW capacity validated by ERCOT.